Fighting Noise with Noise: Causal Inference with Many Candidate Instruments: Real Data Application

-We visualize in Figure \ref{figWLS1}(a) the result from our proposed method.
-Specifically, a total of 75 SNPs ($\check{\mathcal{S}}_2(\text{Proposed})$) pass the joint thresholding, corresponding to all the points shown in Figure \ref{figWLS1}(a).
-The 34 points on the left of the orange dashed line correspond to true genetic variants, while the 37 red dots on the right correspond to pseudo variants.
-In $\check{\mathcal{S}}_2(\text{Proposed})$, causal effect estimates from 71 SNPs fall into the region formed by pseudo variants, which is represented by the band between the two black dashed lines.
+We visualize in Figure \ref{figWLS1}(a) the step-by-step estimation from the proposed method using the full dataset (Algorithm \ref{algorithm1}).
+A total of 81 SNPs ($\check{\mathcal{S}}_2(\text{Proposed})$) pass the joint thresholding, corresponding to all the points shown in Figure \ref{figWLS1}(a).
+The 43 points on the left of the orange dashed line correspond to true genetic variants, while the 38 red dots on the right are pseudo variants.
+In $\check{\mathcal{S}}_2(\text{Proposed})$, causal effect estimates from 75 SNPs fall into the region formed by pseudo variants, which is represented by the band between the two black dashed lines.
 These SNPs are estimated as spurious and are removed from the candidate set.
-The remaining 4 points outside the region are genetic variants that are estimated to be relevant to BMI ($\check{\mathcal{S}}_3(\text{Proposed})$).
-An application of the proposed mode-finding procedure on $\check{\mathcal{S}}_3(\text{Proposed})$ gives us 3 valid instruments ($\check{\mathcal{S}}_4(\text{Proposed})$), corresponding to the blue squares in Figure \ref{figWLS1}(a): ``rs144468788" on chromosome 2 and in the MIR4432 host gene (MIR4432HG); ``rs113116137" and ``rs2546230" on chromosome 8, and ``rs113116137" is in the CUB And Sushi Multiple Domains 1 (CSMD1) gene.
-The purple point at the bottom represents the estimated invalid instrument.
-Finally, we fit two-stage least squares using the three identified valid IVs and obtain the causal effect estimate $\widehat{\beta}=-0.039$ with 95\% confidence interval $[-0.052, -0.025]$.
-This suggests that in the overweight or obese population, one unit increase in BMI will result in 0.039 unit decrease of HUI-3.
-In other words, one standard deviation increase in BMI leads to roughly one standard deviation decrease in health-related quality of life.
+Here the spurious band is constructed using a calibration constant $c=0.05$.
+We conduct a sensitivity analysis over various values of $c$ in supplementary Section \ref{realData_more}.
+It is demonstrated that $c=0.05$ falls within a stable range for causal estimation, as shown in Figure \ref{fig:beta_vs_c}.
+The remaining 6 points outside the region are SNPs that are estimated to be relevant to BMI ($\check{\mathcal{S}}_3(\text{Proposed})$).
+An application of the mode-finding step on $\check{\mathcal{S}}_3(\text{Proposed})$ gives us 4 valid instruments ($\check{\mathcal{S}}_4(\text{Proposed})$), labelled as the blue squares in Figure \ref{figWLS1}(a).
+The genetic information of the estimated valid instruments is provided in Section \ref{dataApp_geneticInfo} of the supplement.
+The purple cross mark at the top represents the estimated invalid instrument.
+Finally, we fit two-stage least squares using the three identified valid instruments and obtain the causal effect estimate $\widehat{\beta}=-0.040$ with 95\% confidence interval [$-$0.053, $-$0.028].
+This suggests that in the overweight or obese population, one unit increase in BMI will result in 0.040 unit decrease of HUI-3.
+In other words, 5.8 units increase in BMI leads to roughly one standard deviations decrease in health-related quality of life.
+A sensitivity analysis of the uncertainty due to randomness in pseudo variables is included in the supplement Section \ref{realData_more}.